PubInv/PIRDS-pubinv-respiration-data-standard/pirds_library/examples/arduino_to_python/readme.md

 This is an extremely basic example of sending a measurement event from an Arduino to a Python script over the serial port.

-The measurement data is simply sent as a set of.
 There is no event handling, or processing on either end.
 This is simply to test basic functionality of the connection and the data structure.

 ## Prerequisites